 The risk model that addresses this is the parallel run.
 Both systems — NetSuite and Odoo — run simultaneously.
 NetSuite stays the system of record until the cutover condition is met.
 The condition is deterministic: three consecutive weeks of matching reconciliation output, line-by-line, not "looks good."
 Until that condition is met, NetSuite is live.
 There is no window where the client is committed to Odoo before the numbers have confirmed it is ready.

 The fixed price is confirmed after a 4-week discovery phase that produces a signed scope document.
-Before discovery, the migration starts at $50,000–$80,000 depending on scope and the client receives a range.
+Before discovery, the client receives a range: migration starts at ~$50k and scales with scope.
 After discovery, they receive a number with exclusions documented in writing.
 The fractional is not being asked to represent a price before the scope is understood.

 Rollback gates exist at each phase of the migration.
 If reconciliation fails at any gate, the previous confirmed state remains live.
 The NetSuite license is not cancelled in advance of cutover.
 There is no moment in the process where stopping costs more than continuing.